ferram/jtabwb_provers/isl_gbuSL/README.md

 # Formula syntax

-The input formula must be written in a text file.
 A formula F is specified by the following syntax:

 ```
 F := atom        // prop. variable